 This policy sets out AM Skinner Solicitors commitment to ensuring that any personal data, which AM Skinner Solicitors processes, is carried out in compliance with data protection law.
 AM Skinner Solicitors ensures that good data protection practice is embedded into the culture of this law firm.

-AM Skinner Solicitors uses cloud-based providers who operate within the EU under suitable data protection arrangements and security controls in place in accordance with GDPR requirements.
+AM Skinner Solicitors uses cloud-based providers who operate within the EU and US under suitable data protection arrangements and security controls in place in accordance with GDPR requirements.
 ‘Data Protection Law’ includes the General Data Protection Regulation 2016/679; the UK Data Protection Act 2018 and all relevant EU and UK data protection legislation.